 3. Test Prep Isn’t As Expensive As You Think

 ACT or SAT prep doesn’t have to be expensive.
 Free and low-cost self-paced options—both online and in book form—abound, as do reasonably priced online and in-person courses.
-Even tutoring can be reasonable when you view it not as an expense, but as an investment in college acceptance and perhaps even merit scholarship money.
+Even private tutoring can be reasonable when you view it not as an expense, but as an investment in college acceptance and perhaps even merit scholarship money.
 Ultimately, you and your student should explore multiple options and create a personal study plan that fits your schedule and financial needs.

 4. Summer Is A Great Time For Your Student to Start Test Prep